Committees

 Nominations were collected by APS.

-DBIO members were be messaged by e-mail and in the annual business meeting and urged to nominate strong, diverse candidates.
+DBIO members were messaged by e-mail and in the annual business meeting and urged to nominate strong, diverse candidates.

 Timeline of Important DBIO Yearly Events